jaegertracing/jaeger-client-java/jaeger-jaxrs2/README.md

-# JAX-RS Instrumentation #
+# JAX-RS #
-## JAX-RS ##

-If you just want general JAX-RS 2.0 instrumentation for a framework such as Jersey then add the
+This module provides  general JAX-RS 2.0 instrumentation for a framework such as Jersey

-following:
+## Maven Coordinates ##
 ```xml
 <dependency>
     <groupId>com.uber.jaeger</groupId>